 Digital Object Identifier (DOI)

 Goc, A.; Norman, S. A.; Puchacz, E.; Stachowiak, E. K.; Lukas, R. J.; and Stachowiak, M. K., "A 5Â€²-Flanking Region Of The Bovine Tyrosine Hydroxylase Gene Is Involved In Cell-Specific Expression Activation Of Gene Transcription By Phorbol Ester And Transactivation By C-Fos And C-Jun" (1992).
-Neurobiology.
+Translational Neuroscience.
 179.